Improve Your Loyalty Program with Gamification

 Just like leaderboards, badges can be reset or refreshed regularly to help drive activity.
 For example, Facebook’s “Top Fan” badge is a temporary badge for members who have recently engaged at a high level, showing you the most brand loyalty.
 Facebook’s algorithm continuously updates the badges to award them to new “Top Fans”, motivating users continue engaging while offering the reward to a greater audience.

 Larger badges that can reside in a member’s profile or wallet for repeat are also valuable.
 This digital trophy case creates little souvenirs of the work they have done in the past.
-You want this array of badges to be attainable and meaningful, also with a variety of difficulty.
+You want this array of badges to be attainable and meaningful, also with a variety of difficulties.

 The Endowed Progress Effect shows that people will be more committed to continued effort to reach their goals if they feel they have made some progress.
 Offering members a few badges that are easy to earn, a few that are challenging, and a handful that require some long-term dedication will ensure you capture a broad range of engagement and members.
 Your Achievers will do what it takes to earn them all and your Explorers will branch out and endeavor to earn badges by exploring activities that are new to them.
 Even your Socializers will get excited as they interact and start to earn those easier initial badges.